the-teachingRSE-project/competencies/competencies.md

 warrants a much stronger emphasis on this field of competence.

 ### Working in a team (TEAM)
-Working in a team is all about communication.
+Working in a team is all about communication and teamwork.
 For example RSEs need to be able to explain particular implementation choices made and may even need to defend them.
 Within a team of RSEs code reviews improve knowledge transfer and increase team cohesion.
 Senior RSEs may lead a team of RSEs.